Is Paul Selig the Esther Hicks we wanted? The contrast are stark but most break between consistency (Selig) and contradiction (Hicks.)

-Just as Esther has long been considered the low I.Q. version of Seth, her teachings come off as simplistic, unclear and conflicted next to Selig’s “Guides.”
+Just as Esther has long been considered the low I.Q. version of Seth, her teachings are simplistic, unclear and conflicted next to Selig’s “Guides.”

 The Guides teach in step by step format, handing out assignments for self-realization as well as gentle encouragement and affection.

-There’s none of the polarizing big me/little you established by religions.
+With Paul Selig, there’s none of the polarizing big me/little you established by religions.

 And escape from fear based selfishness.